Storage tank: Septic tanks

-Mobile "storage" tanks
+Mobile tanks

 While not strictly a "storage" tank, mobile tanks share many of the same features of storage tanks.
 Also, they must be designed to deal with a heavy sloshing load and the risk of collision or other accident.
-Some of these include ocean-going oil tankers and LNG carriers; railroad tank cars; and the road and highway traveling tankers.
+Some of these include ocean-going oil tankers and LNG carriers; railroad tank cars; and road tankers.
 Also included are the holding tanks which are the tanks that store toilet waste on RVs, boats and aircraft.